sudarshan2401/tp/docs/UserGuide.md

 **Sample Usage:**

-1. If you want to mark all your students in your CS2103T class, who are located at index 1 in your class list, as present.
+1. If you want to mark all your students in the class named "CS2103T", whereby the class is positioned at index "1" in your class list, as present.
 2. Enter the following commands:
 ```
 view /c 1